Mihir-Ai-lab/Ostrich_solutions/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Ostrich Solutions Code of Conduct

 ## Our Pledge